easbi/totp-extension/README.md

 - 📋 **One-Click Copy:** Instant copy button to send codes directly to your clipboard.
 - 🔄 **Google Authenticator Import:** Parses `otpauth-migration://` migration payload directly from Google Authenticator.
 - 💾 **JSON Backup & Restore:** Export and import `.json` backup files for smooth migration across computers/browsers.

 ---

+### 🛡️ Security & Data Privacy

+This extension is engineered with **Privacy by Design** principles to ensure your sensitive 2FA credentials remain safe:

+1. **100% Local Processing (Offline Only):**
+   * This extension **never** transmits your Secret Keys, PIN, or account info to any external server.
+   * All HMAC-SHA1/TOTP calculations are executed natively within your browser environment.

+2. **Isolated Local Storage:**
+   * Credentials are saved using `chrome.storage.local`, which is strictly sandboxed inside your browser.
+   * External websites or other browser extensions **cannot** access or read your stored keys.

+3. **PIN-Protected Access Control:**
+   * The main user interface and TOTP lists are locked behind your custom PIN.
+   * Sensitive actions such as **Deleting Accounts** and **Exporting Data Backups** require PIN re-verification.

+4. **Zero Telemetry & Tracking:**
+   * No analytics scripts, user behavior trackers, or third-party cookies are included in this project.

+---